 Several operators specialise offering accommodation planning, luggage transfer, guided and self-guided walks.

-Needless to say there are numerous guides and maps to buy or access online, weven one from A to Z. Probably the most famous, is Alfred Wainwright’s The Pennine Way Companion, first editions of which are now collectable.
+Needless to say there are numerous guides and maps to buy or access online, weven one from A to Z. Alfred Wainwright’s The Pennine Way Companion is probably the most famous.
+First editions of which are now collectable.
 As with his famous books covering the Lakeland Fells, it contains the hand drawn maps and views describing the route, works of art!
 For completers of the walk, Wainwright until his death funded a free beer at the Border Inn.
 Never realising how popular the walk would be, reputedly, over the years, the gesture cost him around £15,000.